Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > if somebody associates a key _K_ to an account _C_, then the public key
 > contained inside _C_ must be _K_.

-Anonymous payments are possible with @App and Hotwallet as well.
+Anonymous payments are possible with Mokito and Hotwallet as well.
 Both clients allow one to create a key and pay to a key.

 Should one use anonymous payments, always?
 The answer is no, since